A Unified Theory of Diversity in Ensemble Learning: Problem Statement: What is Ensemble Diversity?

 \section{Problem Statement: What is Ensemble Diversity?}

-One of the earliest works on ensemble methods (at least in the machine learning community) was \cite{hansensalamon1990}.
-This work trained multiple neural networks, each with a different training data subset, and combined them by majority vote.
-Many subsequent algorithms followed this ``parallel" strategy, notably {\em Bagging} \citep{breiman1996bagging}, and {\em Random Forests} \citep{breiman2001random}.
-The well-known {\em boosting} family of algorithms \citep{schapire1998boosting} exploit a similar principle, but construct models \emph{sequentially}, providing each with data based on the errors of previous models.
-These approaches, parallel and sequential (see Figure~\ref{fig:parallellvssequential}), are the most common schemes to construct ensembles \citep{kuncheva2014}.
+\cite{hansensalamon1990} proposed a methodology to train multiple neural networks, encouraging different models by providing each with a different training data subset.
+Many subsequent papers followed this ``parallel" strategy: an early work being \citet{perrone1992networks}, but perhaps more well-known are {\em Bagging} \citep{breiman1996bagging}, and {\em Random Forests} \citep{breiman2001random}. {\em Boosting} algorithms \citep{schapire1998boosting} exploit a similar principle, but construct models \emph{sequentially}.
+These approaches, parallel and sequential (see Figure~\ref{fig:parallellvssequential}), are the most common schemes to learn ensembles \citep{kuncheva2014}, and there are many variations, e.g., selecting members from a pre-constructed candidate pool, each built by independent (parallel) teams working on the same task but with different data.

 So why do these strategies work?
 Both can be understood heuristically in terms of ``diversity", in the sense coined by \cite{opitz1996generating}, referring to differences in generalisation behavior among a group of models.
 In a review, \citet{dietterich2000ensemble} explains: \begin{quote} {\em ``An accurate classifier is one that has an error rate of better than random guessing on new x values.
-Two classifiers are diverse if they make different errors on new data points.''} \citep{dietterich2000ensemble} \end{quote} In this sense, both approaches foster diversity---either {\em implicitly} by randomly perturbing the data for each model, or {\em explicitly} by constructing each data set to address the errors of other models \citep{Brown2005Diversity}.
-The implicit approach to generating ensemble diversity has been widely adopted in deep learning; in their recent book, \cite{Goodfellow-et-al-2016} note that the sources of randomness in the initialisation and training of deep networks ``\emph{are often enough to cause different members of the ensemble to make partially independent errors}," so each ensemble member can see all training data, while still being ``diverse".
+Two classifiers are diverse if they make different errors on new data points.''} \citep{dietterich2000ensemble} \end{quote} In this sense, both approaches foster diversity---either {\em implicitly} by randomly perturbing the data for each model, or {\em explicitly} by constructing each data set to address the errors of previous models \citep{Brown2005Diversity}.
+The implicit approach has been widely adopted in deep learning: \cite{Goodfellow-et-al-2016} note that sources of randomness in the initialisation of deep networks are often enough to cause them to make partially independent errors.
+Given the success of ensembles, there have been many attempts to explain {\em why} they work, in terms of the diversity. \citet{Goodfellow-et-al-2016} writes, \begin{quote} {\em ``The reason that model averaging works is that different models will usually not make all the same errors on the test set''}. \citep[p.
+249]{Goodfellow-et-al-2016} \end{quote} Whilst this is true, we desire a more formal treatment.